 What’s a Name-Based Background Check?

 A name-based verification matches a person’s personally identifiable data to existing criminal histories to see whether the person has broken the law.
-This analysis will explore the county, state, and federal criminal records6 using their names, date and location, SSN, and other personal information.2
+This analysis will explore the county, state, and federal criminal records6 using their names, dates and locations, SSN, and other personal information.2

 The name-based background investigation is excellent for evaluating a job candidate because it can supply all the information needed to make a judgment.
 This data can also be utilized to check a person’s schooling, professional certifications, and previous work history.
 It often involves fewer hours than a background check based on fingerprints.